airbytehq/terraform-provider-airbyte/docs/resources/source_mssql.md

 Required:

-- `method` (String)
+- `method` (String) must be one of [CDC]

 Optional:

-- `data_to_sync` (String) What data should be synced under the CDC.
+- `data_to_sync` (String) must be one of [Existing and New, New Changes Only] What data should be synced under the CDC.
 "Existing and New" will read existing data as a snapshot, and sync new changes through CDC.
 "New Changes Only" will skip the initial snapshot, and only sync new changes through CDC.
-- `initial_waiting_seconds` (Number)
+- `initial_waiting_seconds` (Number) The amount of time the connector will wait when it launches to determine if there is new data to sync or not.
+Defaults to 300 seconds.
+Valid range: 120 seconds to 1200 seconds.
+Read about <a href="https://docs.airbyte.com/integrations/sources/mysql/#change-data-capture-cdc">initial waiting time</a>.
-- `snapshot_isolation` (String) Existing data in the database are synced through an initial snapshot.
+- `snapshot_isolation` (String) must be one of [Snapshot, Read Committed] Existing data in the database are synced through an initial snapshot.
 This parameter controls the isolation level that will be used during the initial snapshotting.
 If you choose the "Snapshot" level, you must enable the <a href="https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/snapshot-isolation-in-sql-server">snapshot isolation mode</a> on the database.

 <a id="nestedatt--configuration--replication_method--source_mssql_replication_method_standard"></a>